 The MIT program is available on the Bellingham campus or the University Center of North Puget Sound at Everett Community College.

 The program prepares candidates to teach at the secondary school level (middle and high school).

 Candidates must meet the admission requirements of the Graduate School (see Graduate School Admissions section in this catalog) as well as the following department requirements:

-- Graduate Record Exam, General Test, for exams taken before August 2011, a combined minimum score of 1,000 on the Verbal and Quantitative, and a minimum of 4.5 on the Analytic Writing.
-For the “Revised” General Test (beginning August 2011), the combined minimum Verbal Reasoning and Quantitative Reasoning score of 297 on the new scale and 4.5 Analytic Writing.
-Miller Analogies Test, with a score of 403.
+- Graduate Record Exam,* General Test, with a combined minimum score of 1,000 on the Verbal and Quantitative, and a minimum of 4.5 on the Analytic Writing; or Miller Analogies Test, with a score of 403.
 Test scores are not required if an applicant holds an advanced degree

 - Minimum passing scores on all three subtests (reading, math, writing) of The Washington Educator Skills Test - Basic (WEST-B).
 For schedule and registration information, refer to the WEST-B website, www.west.nesinc.com.
 Out-of-state applicants may meet this requirement through alternative tests and should contact the secondary education department for further information